xieweiAlex/English_Learning/words/2025/words-Oct-25.md

 And absolutely no dog jokes, **lest** she **cast aspersions** on Chinese eating habits.

 ### Economist Newsletter

+The terrifying reality of being a judge in America.
+Two **memoirs** hint at a Supreme Court **under siege**.

+Fast forward to today, and America is **reeling** at the realisation that China could seriously hurt it by weaponising its dominance of rare earths, crucial ingredients in everything from cars to fighter jets.

 Barring the covid-19 pandemic, it has not been this high since the Napoleonic wars.
 The America vs China spat reveals a dangerous dynamic.